Xavier-Maruff/warpdrive-api-spec/README.md

 ### /token

 - **POST**: Exchange an API key for a JWT token.
-Intended to be called initially to obtain a token for subsequent requests, as X-API-Key triggers a db lookup, which is expensive.
+Intended to be called initially to obtain a token for subsequent requests

 Response: